mfernandail/01_week/README.md

 # Week N° 1

-## 🎯 Meta: Convertirme en Full Stack Developer en 1 año
+## Step by step, line by line — becoming a Full Stack Developer in one year.

 ✅ Basic HTML